-You can take either a tax credit or an itemized tax deduction for allowable college tuition expenses.
+You can take either a New York State tax credit or an itemized tax deduction for allowable college tuition expenses.
 The expenses must be for undergraduate study, paid by you as a taxpayer, on behalf of yourself, your spouse, or your dependents, to enroll or attend qualifying in- or out-of-state institutions of higher education.

 College Tuition Tax Credit

 The college tuition credit is a tax credit allowed for qualified college tuition expenses paid for an eligible student.
 The credit can be as much as $400 per student.
 If it is more than the amount of New York State tax that you owe, you can claim a refund.

 The college tuition itemized deduction is equal to the amount of your qualified college tuition expenses paid, up to a maximum deduction of $10,000 for each eligible student.

 Qualifying Tuition Expenses